miaucl/docker2mqtt/README.md

 ## Home Assistant

+Once `docker2mqtt` is collecting data and publishing it to MQTT, it's rather trivial to use the data in Home Assistant.

+A few assumptions:

+- **Home Assistant is already configured to use a MQTT broker.** Setting up MQTT and HA is beyond the scope of this documentation.
+However, there are a lot of great tutorials on YouTube.
+An external broker (or as add-on) like [Mosquitto](https://mosquitto.org/) will need to be installed and the HA MQTT integration configured.
+- **The HA MQTT integration is configured to use `homeassistant` as the MQTT autodiscovery prefix.** This is the default for the integration and also the default for `linux2mqtt`.
+If you have changed this from the default, use the `--prefix` parameter to specify the correct one.
+- **You're not using TLS to connect to the MQTT broker.** Currently `linux2mqtt` only works with unencrypted connections.
+Username / password authentication can be specified with the `--username` and `--password` parameters, but TLS encryption is not yet supported.

 After you start the service (binary) sensors should show up in Home Assistant immediately.
 Look for sensors that start with `(binary_)sensor.docker`.
 Metadata about the container will be available as attributes for events, which you can then expose using template sensors if you wish.

 ![Screenshot of Home Assistant sensor showing status and attributes.](https://raw.githubusercontent.com/miaucl/docker2mqtt/master/media/ha_screenshot.png)